Hackuarium/simple-spectro/experiments/kinetic/phenolphthalein/20190406/README.md

 Four experiments were conducted in test tubes.
 We use a solution of NaCl instead of water in order to keep similar ionic strength in all the experiments.

 In each test tube we first add the corresponding amount of solution A and B using air displacement micropipettes (we are doing this in a biology lab 😉).
-Just before starting the experiment we add C, mix well with a plastic transfer pipettes of 3mL (that also allows to clean the wall of the test tube) and transfer the solution in a cuvette.
+Just before starting the experiment we add C, mix well with a plastic transfer pipette of 3mL (that also allows to clean the wall of the test tube) and transfer the solution in a cell.

 | Experiment | A    | B    | C     |
 | ---------- | ---- | ---- | ----- |